 - Gatorland: The Alligator Capital of the World – Gatorland is a 110-acre theme park and wildlife preserve, combining Old Florida charm with exciting new exhibits and entertainment.

 These are just a few.
 Want more fun ideas for things to do in Orlando?
 Head over here for more Orlando attractions to see during your trip.

 How long are you visiting?

-Whether you’re visiting San Francisco for 24-hours or a long weekend, we’ve put together sample itineraries with the most popular things to do in the city.
+Whether you’re visiting Orlando for 24-hours or a long weekend, we’ve put together sample itineraries with the most popular things to do in the city.

 From the most popular theme parks to all-around-town tours, these itineraries give you the best Orlando experience for the time that you have in the city.

 - 3 Days in Orlando – sample itinerary

 Who are you visiting with?